-It is no secret that car insurance for young adults is more expensive.
-The younger you are, and the more inexperienced you are as a driver, the higher your car insurance rates will be.
-In fact, car insurance premiums drop by about $400 per 6 month policy period between the ages of 21 and 25.
+It is no secret that car insurance for young adults is very expensive.
+The younger you are, and the more inexperienced you are as a driver, the higher your insurance rates will be.
+In fact, car insurance premiums drop by about $400 per 6-month policy period between the ages of 21 and 25.

-Why You Pay More
+Why You Pay More for Insurance

 What Factors Come Into Play?